Minal R. Patel, Ph.D., M.P.H

 Research Interests & Projects

-Dr. Patel's funded and ongoing projects focus on:
+Funded and ongoing projects focus on:

 - Provider training interventions to improve collaboration and communication in health care delivery.
-Current projects focus on the integration of electronic health records in the clinical encounter, and increasing patient engagement with care.

 - Patel MR, Vichich J, Lang I, Lin J, Zheng K. Developing an evidence-base of best practices for integrating computerized systems into the exam room: a systematic review.
 Journal of the American Medical Informatics Association, 2016 Aug 18. pii: ocw121. doi: 10.1093/jamia/ocw121.
 [Epub ahead of print]